Terms and conditions

 - Employees (and their immediate families) of the Promoter are ineligible to vote.

-- If a person voting grants permission via the Back to Earth Initiative website, the Promoter may provide contact details of that person to his or her local council for the purpose of the council contacting that person regarding the Back to Earth Initiative and local waste minimisation initiatives and services.
+- If a person voting grants permission via the Back to Earth Initiative website, the Promoter may provide contact details of that person to their local council for the purpose of the council contacting that person regarding the Back to Earth Initiative and local waste minimisation initiatives and services.

-- After the winner has been determined, the Nomination with the most votes in each of the participating councils will receive $1,000 cheque.
-A total of five runner up $1,000 prizes are available.
+- After the winner has been determined, the Nomination with the most votes in each of the participating councils will receive $1,000.
+A total of 28 runner up $1,000 prizes are available.

-- The prizes can be used by the winning Nominated Organisation of the Winning Projects, to redeem any of (but is not limited to) the following garden/environmental-related items:
+- The prizes can be used by the winning Nominated Organisation (Winning Organisation) of the Winning Projects, to redeem any of (but is not limited to) the following garden/environmental-related items:

 - landscape design and construction services (e.g. landscaping, design and build of garden beds, outdoor areas etc)